 Head and neck imaging

-Xiaobo Qu is an Associate Professor at the Department of Electronic Science, Research Center of Magnetic Resonance and Medical Imaging and Research Center for Molecular Imaging and Translational Medicine, Xiamen University, China.
+Xiaobo Qu is a Professor at the Department of Electronic Science, Research Center of Magnetic Resonance and Medical Imaging and Research Center for Molecular Imaging and Translational Medicine, Xiamen University, China.
 He also directs the Computational Sensing Group at Xiamen University.
 He received his bachelor degree and PhD in Communication Engineering from the same university in 2006 and 2011 respectively.
 He was a visiting scholar at the Department of Electrical and Computer Engineering, University of Illinois at Urbana-Champaign from 2009-2011 and became a faculty member at Xiamen University in 2012.
-He was awarded the E. K. Zavoisky Stipend at the ISMRM Scientific Meeting in 2014 and 2016, Swedish Wenner-Gren Fellowship in 2014, and a Faculty Research Award at Xiamen University in 2014.
-His research interests include magnetic resonance imaging and spectroscopy, signal and image representations, wavelets, inverse problems and computational imaging.
+He was awarded the E. K. Zavoisky Stipend Award (2014, 2016, 2018) of ISMRM Scientific Meeting, Swedish Wenner-Gren Fellowship (2014), Distinguished Young Scholar Award in Natural Science Foundation of Fujian Province of China (2018), Faculty Research Award (2014) and He Yici Chair Professor Award (2018) at Xiamen University, respectively.
+His research interests include magnetic resonance imaging and spectroscopy, signal and image representations, computational imaging, machine learning and artificial intelligence.
 He has been a Section Editor for BMC Medical Imaging since 2014.

 Alexander Wong is the Canada Research Chair in Medical Imaging Systems and co-director of the Vision and Image Processing Research Group in the Department of Systems Design Engineering at the University of Waterloo, Canada.
 He obtained his PhD in Systems Design Engineering from the University of Waterloo and was an NSERC postdoctoral research fellow at Sunnybrook Health Sciences Centre, Canada.
 He has published over 350 refereed journal and conference papers, as well as patents, in various fields such as computational imaging and artificial intelligence.
 His research interests include computational spectral imaging, tomographic imaging, ultrasound imaging, and magnetic resonance imaging for medical imaging and analysis and he is also a pioneer in the field of discovery radiomics.
 He has been on the Editorial Board since 2003.